-Entering your information (including your website, menus, etc) into Google My Business (GMB) is important to local rankings.
+Entering your information (including your website, menus, etc) into a Google Business Profile is important to local rankings.
 Don’t forget to add your menu URL in the "Info" tab.
-If your Google My Business restaurant menu items show up on the mobile version of your listing, you also need to make sure to keep those item names and prices up-to-date.
+If your Google Business Profile restaurant menu items show up on the mobile version of your listing, you also need to make sure to keep those item names and prices up-to-date.
 LocalSync is a great way to simply update menus, hours, and location across GMB, Foursquare, and Facebook when you update that info on your website.

 Restaurant owners can also sign up for Google Search Console (GSC).
 GSC has a ton of useful and actionable search data including real keywords clicked, impressions for particular keywords, click-through rate, top pages, indexing issues, etc. If that’s more information than you’re looking for, a simple restaurant dashboard from your website provider can show you high-level website traffic that’s easy to understand and digest.